1960 Pittsburgh Panthers football team: Preseason

 Snow delayed the start of spring practice two weeks, and on a snowy Thursday, March 24, Coach John Michelosen welcomed 70 hopeful Panthers (including 18 returning lettermen) to his sixth spring session.
 The Panthers lost 13 lettermen to graduation.
 Michelosen's main concerns were replacing the quarterback (Ivan Toncic), and both co-captain tackles (Ken Montanari and Bill Lindner).
 1958 letterman quarterback Ed Sharockman, who dropped out of school for a year, re-entered Pitt and was eligible to play in the fall.
 Dave Kraus, Ed Clark and Jim Traficant were the other quarterback candidates.
 Guard Bill Guzik was switched to tackle and lettermen Dick Mills competed with 2 juniors (Elmer Merkovsky, Bob Budavich) for the remaining spot at tackle.
 Sessions ran from Tuesday through Saturday until the April 9 intra-squad game.
 The final day kicked off with a track meet against Navy, followed by the football game between the Blues and Whites.
-Local Pittsburgh Channel 11 carried all the action.
+Local Pittsburgh TV Channel 11 carried all the action.
 Coach John Michelosen sat in the TV booth as commentator.
 Navy defeated the Panthers 66–65 on the track, and the Blues defeated the Whites 16–14 on the gridiron.

 Fifty-five players were invited to pre-season training camp beginning on August 23 at Allegheny College in Meadville, PA.
 The squad spent 12 days at camp, returning to Pitt on September 1 for school registration.
 They continued to prepare on campus for their opening game against UCLA.
 Mike Ditka was voted captain.